-Surveys show that 34.9 percent of 12th graders in the United States use marijuana, and that close to 6 percent of 12th graders report daily use of the drug.
+Surveys show that 34.9 percent of 12th graders in the United States use marijuana and that close to 6 percent of 12th graders report using the drug daily.

 According to the 2013 National Survey on Drug Use and Health (NSDUH), 19.8 million adults in the U.S. used marijuana in the month prior to being surveyed, and 81 percent of current illicit drug users had used marijuana.

 Marijuana contains over 400 chemicals; THC (delta-9-tetrahydro-cannabinol) is the key psychoactive substance.
 The possible effects of marijuana include mood changes, suicidal thinking, and disruption to normal learning abilities.
-It may also be capable of producing dependency, psychosis, and addiction.
+It may also produce dependency, psychosis, and addiction.

-- The effects of recreational cannabis use includes lightheadedness, a feeling of relaxation, increased appetite, and reduced blood pressure
+- The effects of recreational cannabis use include lightheadedness, a feeling of relaxation, increased appetite, and reduced blood pressure.

 What is marijuana?